dmitriy-kiriyenko/soprano/README.md

 ### Gem (preferred)

+For Rails 3 add to your `Gemfile`:

+    gem 'capone', :require => false, :version => '>= 0.1.0'

-Add to the end of your `config/environments/development.rb` file:
+For Rails 2 add to the end of your `config/environments/development.rb` file:

     config.gem 'capone', :lib => false, :version => '>= 0.1.0'